-Acne is caused when tiny holes in the skin, known as hair follicles, become blocked.
+Acne is caused when small holes in the skin, known as hair follicles, become blocked.

-Sebaceous glands are tiny glands found near the surface of your skin.
-The glands are attached to hair follicles, which are small holes in your skin that an individual hair grows out of.
-Sebaceous glands lubricate the hair and the skin to stop it drying out.
-They do this by producing an oily substance called sebum.
+Sebaceous glands are tiny glands which are found near the surface of your skin.
+The glands are attached to hair follicles, these being small holes in your skin from which an individual hair grows out.
+The sebaceous glands lubricate the skin and the hair to stop it from drying out.
+They perform this action by producing an oily substance called sebum.

-In acne, the glands begin to produce too much sebum.
-The excess sebum mixes with dead skin cells and both substances form a plug in the follicle.
-If the plugged follicle is close to the surface of the skin, it bulges outwards, creating a white head Alternatively, the plugged follicle can be open to the skin, creating a blackhead.
-Normally harmless bacteria that live on the skin can then contaminate and infect the plugged follicles, causing papules, pustules, nodules or cysts.
+When it comes to acne, the glands begin to produce too much sebum.
+This excess sebum mixes with dead skin cells and the two substances form a plug in the follicle.
+If this plugged follicle is near the surface of the skin, it bulges outwards, thus creating a white head.
+Alternatively, the plugged follicle can be open to the skin, in this case creating a blackhead.
+Usually harmless bacteria that exists on the skin can then contaminate and infect the plugged follicles, resulting in papules, pustules, nodules or cysts.

-Acne is most commonly linked to the changes in hormone levels during puberty but can start at any age.
+Acne is most commonly linked to changes in the hormone levels during puberty but it can start at any age.

-Certain hormones such as testosterone cause the grease-producing glands next to hair follicles in the skin to produce larger amounts of oil (abnormal sebum).
+Particular hormones such as testosterone cause the grease-producing glands which are next to hair follicles in the skin to produce larger amounts of oil (known as abnormal sebum).

-This abnormal sebum changes the activity of a usually harmless skin bacterium called P. acnes, which becomes more aggressive and causes inflammation and pus.
+This abnormal sebum modifies the activity of a normally harmless skin bacterium called P. acnes, which becomes more aggressive and thus causes inflammation and pus.

-The hormones also thicken the inner lining of the hair follicle, causing blockage of the pores (opening of the hair follicles).
-Cleaning the skin doesn’t help to remove this blockage.
+The hormones also thicken the inner lining of the hair follicle, which causes blockage of the pores (opening of the hair follicles).
+Please note that cleaning the skin doesn’t help in removing this blockage.

-- Acne is known to run in families.
-If both your mother and father had acne, it’s likely that you’ll also have acne.
+- Acne is known to run in the family.
+If both your father and mother had acne, it’s likely that you’ll also have it.

-- Hormonal changes, such as those that occur during the menstrual cycle or pregnancy, can also lead to episodes of acne in women.
+- Hormonal changes, like those that occur during the menstrual cycle or pregnancy may also lead to episodes of acne in women.

-- Polycystic ovary syndrome is another cause – a common condition that can cause acne, weight gain and the formation of small cysts inside the ovary.
+- Polycystic ovary syndrome is another cause – a common condition that may cause acne, weight gain and also the formation of small cysts inside the ovary.

-Some cosmetic products – however, this is less common as most products are now tested, so they don’t cause spots (non-comedogenic)
+- Some cosmetic products – however, this is less common as the majority of products are now tested, so they don’t cause spots (non-comedogenic)

-- Certain medications – such as steroid medications, lithium (used to treat depression and bipolar disorder) and some anti-epileptic drugs (used to treat epilepsy)
+- Certain medications – such as lithium (used to treat depression and bipolar disorder), steroid medications, and some anti-epileptic drugs (used to treat epilepsy)

-- Regularly wearing items that place pressure on an affected area of skin, such as a headband or backpack
+- Regularly wearing items that place a certain pressure on an affected area of skin, such as a backpack or a headband

 - Smoking – which can contribute to acne in older people